adafruit/Adafruit_MMA8451_Library/README.md

 #Adafruit MMA8451 Accelerometer Driver #

-This driver is for the Adafruit MMA8451 Breakout (http://www.adafruit.com/products/2019), and is based on Adafruit's Unified Sensor Library (Adafruit_Sensor).
+This driver is for the Adafruit MMA8451 Accelerometer Breakout (http://www.adafruit.com/products/2019), and is based on Adafruit's Unified Sensor Library (Adafruit_Sensor).

 ## About the MMA8451 ##